byu-oit/swagger-enforcer/README.md

 ### Enforcer.prototype.errors

-Validate an object as if it were fully built.
+Validate a value as if it were fully built.
 An array is returned with any errors that were encountered.

 **Signature:** `.errors ( value ) : Error[]`